-But I don’t care, seriously, I don’t.
-Because not everyone can stand my perspective.
-I prefer people hate me for being my true self, rather than pretending to be someone else.
+My perspective may be unconventional, but I prefer people hate me for being my true self, rather than pretending to be someone else.

 “To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment.”